apnadkarni/blt/doc/comboentry.rst

   *charIndex* is "end", the characters are appended.

 *pathName* **invoke**
   Invokes the TCL command specified by the **-command** option.

 *pathName* **post**
   Posts the menu associated with the widget (see the **-menu** option) to be displayed on the screen.
-The menu is displayed underneath the comboentry window.
+The menu is displayed directly below the *comboentry* window.

 *pathName* **redo**
   Re-applies the last reverted change.
 This command only has effect if the